JetBrains/Qodana/topics/override-a-profile.md

 This use case showed how to configure inspections and inspection paths.
 To learn more about advanced configuration techniques, more configuration examples and creating configurations from scratch, you can visit the [](custom-profiles.md) section.

+Once you have configured %product%, you can run it using recommendations from the [](Quick-start.xml) section.